Reshat Bardhi: Life

-Dede Reshat was born on 4 March 1935 in village of Lusën, in the region of the northern Albanian town of Kukës.
+Bardhi was born on 4 March 1935 in village of Lusën, in the region of the northern Albanian town of Kukës.
 In 1944, as the destruction of war raged around him, Dede Reshat moved to Tirana with his family.
 It was there that he received both his secular as well as Islamic religion education.

 When he was 14 years old, Dede Reshat visited the Mother Tekke of the Bektashi Sufi Order (asitâne-i madhe) and from that time took up residence there.
 Four years later, at the age of eighteen, he was initiated as a dervish, and served as rehber in the ceremonies that took place on the sacred premises of the Mother Tekke.

 Between 1957 and 1967, Dede Reshat was placed under house arrest by the communist government along with Dedebaba Ahmed Myftar in a small tekke near Drizar, Mallakastra.
 In the ten years of exile, this tekke served as the unofficial Mother Tekke of the Bektashi community.
 Believers would come here illegally from all over Albania and Yugoslavia.

 With the closure of all houses of worship and the prohibition of religion by the communists in 1967 (which lasted until 1990), Dede Reshat was forcibly assigned work on a state-run farm, where he was continually harassed, both psychologically and physically, by state security officers.
 Meanwhile, his residence in Tirana was turned into an illegal center for keeping Bektashism alive.

 Along with a group of devout Bektashi believers Dede Reshat reopened the Mother Tekke of the Bektashi Sufi Order on March 22, 1991, the day of the festival of Sultan Nevruz.
 During the communist period, the building had been used as state-run home for the elderly.

 In November 1991, Dede Reshat made the pilgrimage to the holy city of Mecca together with the first Albanian pilgrims to go in a generation.
 There he was received by senior Saudi religious authorities and having made the pilgrimage took the title al-Hajj (or Haxhi).

-In February 1992 Dede Reshat travelled to the US to visit the Bektashi community of Detroit, where he was received by Baba Rexheb and senior clerics of other faiths.
+In February 1992, Dede Reshat travelled to the US to visit the Bektashi community of Detroit, where he was received by Baba Rexheb and senior clerics of other faiths.
 Baba Rexheb was responsible for establishing the first Bektashi Tekke in America in 1954 and for keeping Bektashism alive during the dark days of communism.

-In May 1993 Dede Reshat was received by the late head of Turkey's Bektashi community Bedri Noyan Dede, who organized meetings with senior Bektashi religious leaders in Istanbul and Izmir.
+In May 1993, Dede Reshat was received by the late head of Turkey's Bektashi community Bedri Noyan Dede, who organized meetings with senior Bektashi religious leaders in Istanbul and İzmir.